Alan-Gray/Axial-flux-electric-motor-project/2D and 3D Simulations/README.md

 | *Comparison between rotor backing iron and no rotor backing iron* |
 |:--:|

 I knew that stator cores and rotor backing iron would be better for performance, but I didn't realise how much of a difference it would make.
 Using stator cores nearly doubles the magnetic field density, and rotor backing iron doubles it again.
+The simulations assume the magnetic material is iron which won't be the case for my motor (its way to expensive), but it is still clear that I should include both stator cores and backing iron in the motor.

-There is a clear difference between N38 and N52,
+The N52 magnets had roughly 16% higher magnetic field density than the N38 magnets.
+Usually, N38 magnets are much cheaper and thus make the lower performance worth it.
+In my case, I found the magnets to be roughly the same price for both grades so I went with the N52 magnets.

 ## 3D Simulations:
 Whilst I had a good amount of experience using 2D simulations, 3D simulations were something new for this project.
 Orignially, I wanted to use ANSYS Maxwell.
 However, the student license imposed a mesh limit, making it hard for me simulate the full motor.